 Type of Solar Panel

 Two main factors determine the price of solar panels — their technology and the brand.
 There are 3 main solar panel technologies: Monocrystalline, Polycrystalline and Thin Film.
 While each has its pros and cons, monocrystalline solar panels are now the most frequently used for residential rooftop solar installations because they are the most space-efficient and have the highest efficiency.

 Most solar installers in Singapore usually recommend panels made by “Tier 1” solar panel manufacturers.
 This tiering system was highlighted by Bloomberg New Energy Finance as a measure of a manufacturer’s reliability and consistency.
 Among “Tier 1” solar panels, their prices vary based on where they are manufactured, their efficiency and warranty durations.
-The most popular solar panel brands in Singapore are Canadian Solar, Hanwha Q Cells, JA Solar, Jinko and GCL.
+The most popular solar panel brands used by installers in Singapore are Jinko, Trina, JA Solar and REC.

 Overall Solar Panel Cost Estimates

 Here’s a rough estimate of the standard system cost for landed homes in Singapore.
 Remember that installation costs also vary dependent on your roof type.

 So, how much does it cost to install solar panels in Singapore?
 The cost depends on your house type, roof size and size of your solar system.
 This can range from S$18,000 to S$36,000 or more.

 Terrace Houses: The usual system size would be around 20 solar panels with an 8 kWp system.
 The installation area would be approximately 45m2.
 The cost of your solar panel system would be S$18,000 and is sufficient for average energy consumption of 890 kWh per month.